deva666/Peko/README.md

     `PermissionResult.NeedsRationale` -> subclass of `PermissionResult.Denied`, returned when Android OS signals that at least one of the permissions needs to show a rationale

-    `PermissionResult.DoNotAskAgain` -> subclass of `PermissionResult.Denied`, returned when no permissions need a Rationale and at least one of the permissions has a ticked Do Not Ask Again check box
+    `PermissionResult.Denied.DeniedPermanently` -> subclass of `PermissionResult.Denied`, returned when no
+    permissions need a Rationale and at least one of the permissions has a ticked Do Not Ask Again check box

 * `PermissionRationale` interface was removed.
 Library does not show Permission Rationales anymore.